How Social Media Affects Mental Health?

 Q: How can social media impact sleep patterns?

-A: The constant use of social media, especially before bedtime, can disrupt sleep patterns.
+A: Excessive use of social media, especially before bedtime, can disrupt sleep patterns.
 The blue light emitted screens can interfere with the production of melatonin, a hormone that regulates sleep.

 Q: How can we mitigate the negative effects of social media on mental health?